xIconikkx/-VSS-Vehicle-Search-System/README.md

 3. ADD './plugins/VehicleSearchSystem/items.json' to the "files { "" } section
 3. OPTIONAL You can edit the items.json to add items.
 I would give "Nothing" in there to give you a chance of finding "Nothing"

+## PLEASE ENSURE THERE ISN'T ANOTHER NEWTONSOFT.JSON BEEN LOADED IN YOUR PLUGINS OR CALLOUTS FOLDERS.
+THIS CAN CAUSE THE PLUGIN TO NOT WORK/LOAD ##

 For any suggestions or issues you can DM me on Discord.

 Tested on multiple vehicles, sedans, couples, trucks etc.